ssowers2/datafun-03-analytics/README.md

 The repository includes:  Four example fetchers: Scripts to retrieve data from the web.
 Four example processors: Scripts to analyze and process the fetched data.
 Project Workflow

-Steps I took to initialize this project:
+##Steps I took to initialize this project
 1. Created a new public repository from scratch
 2. Used Git to clone the new repository to my local machine
 3. Added files such as .gitignore and requirements.txt